SignalK/artemis-server/README.md

 Development
 ===========

 Clone this project and signalk-java from github in the normal way.
 The artemis project uses maven to build, if you use an IDE like eclipse, netbeans, or intelliJ it should build automatically.

+If you build from cli, then set JAVA_HOME to your chosen jdk, either jdk8 or jdk11.

 Setup
 -----
-Running under JDK11 with the Graal compiler requires java options:
+Running under JDK11 with the Graal compiler requires java options set in eclipse:
 ```
 -Xmx256M -XX:+HeapDumpOnOutOfMemoryError -Dio.netty.leakDetection.level=ADVANCED -XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI --module-path=./target/compiler/graal-sdk.jar:./target/compiler/truffle-api.jar --upgrade-module-path=./target/compiler/compiler.jar
 ```
-TODO: more needed here about local builds for dev...
+There are similar params commented out in the pom, if you start from the cli, uncomment for JDK11

 NMEA